kal-kyokya/kal-kyokya/upWork/Chercheur pour une plateforme d'innovation mondiale/Researcher Notebook.md

 🔹 **Concept names and links:**
    [Cleverciti - Système de guidage parking par caméras et panneaux LED](https://www.cleverciti.com)<br />

-🔹 **Why it matters to Futtech:**
+🔹 **Why it matters to Eviot:**
-   The visual in the video demonstration brought to mind the training sessions where I engage in plyometric exercises, and the music in the background does a good job selling what already is a ingenious idea.<br />
+   Everything-IoT is my ticket into the world of smart cities, this right here is a potential door through which I enter.<br />

 🔹 **Knowledge extraction, possible adaptation / experiment:**
    An engaging song in the background can make it possible for me to generate a video promoting Futtech where my speech is displayed on screen instead of it being read by yours truly.
 That's an option we can consider.<br />